Cairo man indicted for murder

 CATSKILL, N.Y.
-(NEWS10) — A Greene County Grand Jury indicted Jeffrey Field, 33, of Cairo for the murder of Adam White of Catskill.
-The indictment alleges that on August, 22, Jeffrey Field and an accomplice attacked White and Christopher Gere.
+(NEWS10) — A Greene County Grand Jury indicted Jeffrey Field, 33, of Cairo, for the murder of Adam White and other charges.
+The indictment alleges that on August, 22, Jeffrey Field and an accomplice attacked White and another man, Christopher Gere, who survived.

 During the attack, Field allegedly stabbed White in the chest and back.
 According to pathologist Dr. Jeffrey Hubbard, the wounds penetrated the heart and the spleen, killing him.